WFP-VAM/DataQualityChecks/README.md

 - **Flag Values**: In the generated reports, each flag can be either equal to 0 (Condition Not Met), 1 (Condition Met), or NONE (Check did not execute).

 ### Demographic module
-The following graph shows the decision logic of both sequential and independent checsk:
+The following graph shows the decision logic of both sequential and independent checks:

 ![Demographics Checks](docs/demographic.png)